CosimoQuiche/tc-media-archive/games/so/game/Giltches_in_Second_Opinion.md

 ## Black Kyriaki

 Rarely, a graphical glitch can occur with [Kyriaki](../../../diseases/GUILT/Kyriaki.md) where the model appears black.
-The cause is unknown
+The cause is unknown.

 ## Web Skip